Kaos-Industries/ffmpeg-scripts/README.md

 TODO:

-Add cropping and colorspace detection to video-from-image and convert-9/16 Test ffmpeg-concat-with-outro.sh still works
+video-from-image, convert-9/16, add-watermark: add cropping and colorspace detection, refactor for formatting and readability Test ffmpeg-concat-with-outro.sh still works
-Add comments to crossfade-one-input.sh
+Add comments to blocks in crossfade-one-input
 Generate outro in FFmpeg